 Honors students must complete a total of 60 credits, which include:

-- Global Public Health Core: 6 courses (24 credits)
+Global Public Health Core: six courses (24 credits)

-- Anthropology Electives: 3 courses (12 credits), including at least one graduate-level course
+Anthropology Electives: three courses (12 credits), including at least one graduate-level course

-- Combined Major Electives: 3 courses (12 credits), which must include:
+Combined Major Electives: three courses (12 credits), which must include:

-- The two-semester honors seminar sequence (ANTH-UA 901 in fall and ANTH-UA 902 in spring, 2 credits each), which together count as one combined major elective
+The two-semester honors seminar sequence (ANTH-UA 901 Honors Research I in fall and ANTH-UA 902 Honors Research II in spring, 2 credits each), which together count as one combined major elective

 In addition to coursework, students must complete a senior honors thesis based on original research, developed under the supervision of a faculty adviser.
 The thesis is completed as part of the honors seminar and independent study sequence.